Generic name: mesna (oral/injection) [ MEZ-nah ]

 What other drugs will affect mesna?

-Other drugs may interact with mesna, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect mesna, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about mesna